lacymorrow/crossover/readme.md

 > 🎯 Adjustable Crosshair Overlay for any screen

 CrossOver allows you to place a customizable crosshair overlay above any application window.
-Improve your aim and gain a competitive advantage with a permanant colored crosshair to mark center screen.
+Improve your aim and gain a competitive advantage with a permanent colored crosshair to mark center screen.

 <p align="center">
   <img src="https://github.com/lacymorrow/crossover/raw/master/src/static/meta/demo-main.png"/>